shurcooL/githubv4/README.md

 }
 ```

-Alternatively, you can define the struct types corresponding to inline framgents, and use them as embedded fields in your query:
+Alternatively, you can define the struct types corresponding to inline fragments, and use them as embedded fields in your query:

 ```Go
 type (